qwaneu/qwaneu.github.io/_drafts/tdd-glanceable-tests.md

 shouldPassValidation e = isValid e `shouldEqual` true
 ```

-The function names reveal intent at the places where it is used, even though there
+The function names reveal intent at the places where it is used, even though
-is very little code inside of it.
+there is very little code inside of it.

 If we were to inline this, we'd have to read the inside everywhere.
 Fewer moving
 parts to read aid understanding code, and that includes tests.
 We do have to
 make sure that the function has a clear name in the context where it is used,
 otherwise these extractions hurt more than they help.

-> Extract method refactorings are often more about the place where they are called, than the place where they are defined.
+> An *Extract Method* refactoring is often more about the place where the method
+> is called, than the place where it is defined.

-> We prioritize making the whole more readable, even when we have to introduce more parts.
+> We prioritize making the whole more readable, even when we have to introduce
+> more parts.

 ## Don't use an abstraction you already have when it is a bad fit